jayanthvarma134/My-Website/README.md

 # My-Website
-Here's my website
+Here's my website.
-I made this website originally with bits of help from tutorials on the internet.
+I made this website mostly originally with bits of help from tutorials on the internet.
 Here are the sources I referred:
 w3schools:  https://www.w3schools.com/
 youtube: